rmooreID/Home-Assistant-Appliance-Monitor/README.md

 7. Once the automation is created, edit the automation in the [automations.yaml](./automations.yaml) file, replacing _yourdevice_ with your actual device name.
 8. Try to trigger the sensor and adjust the sensitivity control on the SW-420 until the desired threshold is acheived.
 ![ESPHome Dashboard](./assets/laundrybot-12.png)
-9. :raised_hands:Huzzah!
-If everything is working, you should be able to receive notifications in the Home Assistant iOS app.
+9. :tada: If everything is working, you should be able to receive notifications in the Home Assistant iOS app.
 ![ESPHome Dashboard](./assets/laundrybot-20.png)